NitinKumar2024/Python_Projects/README.md

 - **Check Prime Number:** Determine whether a given number is prime or not.
 - **Calculate Factorial:** Find the factorial of a given integer.
+- **Support Vector Machine (SVM):** Train and visualize a Support Vector Machine with a linear kernel.

 ## How to Use